-Hydrogen Sulfide is a gas which smells strongly like rotten egg odor.
+Hydrogen Sulfide is a gas which smells strongly like rotten egg odor in water.
 It results from the decay of organic matter with organic sulfur and the presence of certain types of bacteria.
 Even very low concentrations are offensive as well as highly corrosive (silver tarnishes almost immediately upon contact with H2S).

 The Airregen aeration tank naturally mixes air and filter media with water to precipitate iron, manganese, and sulfur odor.